hashicorp/design-system/website/docs/components/form/segmented-group/partials/specifications/anatomy.md

 ## States

-The Segmented Group doesn't have its own state intrinsically; instead, the nested Segments should maintain their own interactive state corresponding with the main component specs.
+The Segmented Group doesn’t have its own state intrinsically; instead, the nested Segments should maintain their own interactive state corresponding with the main component specs.

 ![Primitive component states](/assets/components/form/segmented-group/segmented-group-states.png)